JP Dellacamera: Soccer

 On January 16, 2010, Major League Soccer expansion team Philadelphia Union announced that Dellacamera will do play-by-play for local TV broadcasts during its inaugural season.
 He called Union matches through the end of their local TV contract after the 2022 season.

 In March 2011, Dellacamera left ESPN to join Fox Soccer as their lead MLS play-by-play commentator.
 However, in November 2011, the NBC Sports Network signed a deal with the league to broadcast all league matches starting in the 2012 season.
 Fox re-gained rights in time for the 2015 season and Dellacamera reunited with Fox through the 2022 season.
 He also continued his duties with the Philadelphia Union and even called Union games on Fox broadcasts.

 Starting in 2013, Dellacamera will do play-by-play for the New York Cosmos on ONE World Sports when games do not interfere with Union broadcasts.

 In 2014, he was a play-by-play commentator for ESPN Radio for the 2014 FIFA World Cup.
 He was the play-by-play commentator for ONE World Sports's coverage of the 2015 Asian Cup.

 In 2018, he was a featured commentator alongside Tony Meola on FOX and FS1 for their United States broadcasts of the FIFA World Cup.
 He also was the 2018 recipient of the National Soccer Hall of Fame's Colin Jose Media Award.
 In 2021, Dellacamera took the position of President of Communications/Media of the Major Arena Soccer League.

 In 2022, Dellacamera returned to call his ninth World Cup in Qatar and his second with Fox Sports.
 Then, he returned to call the Copa America in the United States.
 Calling matches with him both tournaments was former USMNT midfielder and Los Angeles Galaxy player/broadcaster Cobi Jones.

+In 2026, Dellacamera called his tenth World Cup, teaming up with Lori Lindsey.
+Following his final assignment, Dellacamera announced that it would be his last World Cup.